-An Unlicensed Dentist Is Convicted In NJ and NY For $2M Medicaid Fraud
+An Unlicensed Dentist Was Convicted In NJ And NY For $2 Million Medicaid Fraud

-Authorities in New York have uncovered a rather large healthcare fraud scheme that stole more than two million dollars from taxpayer funded insurance providers such as Medicaid, reports NJ True New Jersey.
+Authorities in New York have uncovered a rather large healthcare fraud scheme that stole more than $2 million from taxpayer funded insurance providers such as Medicaid, reports NJ.com.
 The perpetrators have been convicted as of this past Monday.

 “Vargas and others induced patients to be seen at (the dental office) by offering patients a $25 cash kickback.
 Once the patients were in the door, Vargas and his co-conspirators charged insurance companies for services that were never performed and for services performed by Vargas that he was not licensed to perform.”

 The office where Luis Omar Vargas worked was Dental Express Broadway on 161st Street in Manhattan.
-When patients entered into the dental office, they would received only minor dental procedures, reports state.
-After the work was complete, Vargas’s office receptionist would hand the patient $25 USD.
-This receptionist has been identified as 60 year-old Anna Jones.
-After patients left, Jones would bill the individual insurance companies for more expensive dental work which was never actually performed on the patients.
-This scam went on for close to six years before being discovered and busting in November 2017.
+When patients entered the dental office, they would received only minor dental procedures, reports state.
+After the work was complete, Vargas’ receptionist would hand the patient $25.
+This receptionist has been identified as 60-year-old Anna Jones.
+After the patients left, Jones would bill the individual insurance companies for more expensive dental work, which was never actually performed on the patients.
+This scam went on for close to six years before being discovered in November, 2017.
 Some patients were even requested to recruit other Medicaid recipients.

 View this post on Instagram